Vykosis/cron-fetch-browser/README.md

    - `last_run_at` timestamp
    - `schedule` string
 4. If a task is due, it:
-   - Creates a Browserbase session
-   - Executes the task using browser automation
+   - Sends the task to Browser-Use Cloud API
+   - Polls for task completion
    - Updates the `last_run_at` timestamp
-   - Cleans up browser resources
+   - Logs the results

 ## Monitoring

 The script provides detailed console output including:
 - Task execution status
-- Browser session management
+- API request/response details
+- Task polling progress
 - Error messages and stack traces
 - Timing information

 ## Error Handling

 - If a task fails, the `last_run_at` is still updated to prevent infinite retries
-- Browser sessions are properly cleaned up even on errors
+- API errors are caught and logged
+- Network timeouts are handled gracefully
 - Database connections are properly closed
 - Missing environment variables are detected and reported